 Find more features "like this"

 The ENVI Deep Learning module (available with a separate license and installation) can create highly accurate classification maps of specific features. using proven TensorFlow deep learning technology.
 You train a deep learning model to recognize those features using a set of labeled input images.
 Then you can apply the trained model to look for the same features in other, similar images.
-Documentation is available on our website, or in the ENVI Help if you have the ENVI Deep Learning module installed on your system.
+Deep Learning topics are available from our website, or in ENVI Help if you have the ENVI Deep Learning module installed.

 Extract features from images

 The ENVI Feature Extraction module can be used to identify objects from panchromatic or multispectral imagery based on spatial, spectral, and texture characteristics.
 Then classify the objects into known feature types.
-Documentation is available in the ENVI Help.
+See the Feature Extraction topic for details.

 Find specific materials in images

-Use the Target Detection Wizard workflow to locate specific materials in images such as man-made structures, minerals, and vehicles.
+Use the Target Detection Workflow to locate specific materials in images such as man-made structures, minerals, and vehicles.
 Reference spectra from a spectral library are used to locate targets and to separate them from background pixels.

-For more detail on these scenarios, refer to the Hyperspectral Analytics in ENVI whitepaper, available from the L3Harris Geospatial Solutions website.
+For more detail on these scenarios, refer to the Hyperspectral Analytics in ENVI whitepaper, available from our website.